Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Build_BlueprintDesigner_C.md

 The Blueprint Designer is used to create custom factory designs and save them as Blueprints.
 Blueprints can be accessed from the Build Menu - Blueprint tab.

-Note that buildings can only be placed within the Blueprint Designer if they are fully within the boundary frame.
+Note that buildings can only be placed within the Blueprint Designer if they are fully within the boundry frame.

 Designer Dimensions: 32m x 32m x 32m
 ## Instance Members